milan-92/astro-paper/.github/ISSUE_TEMPLATE/🐞-bug-report.md

 ---
 name: "\U0001F41E Bug report"
-about: Report a bug or unexpected behavior in AstroPaper
+About: Report a bug or unexpected behavior in AstroPaper
 title: "[BUG]: "
 labels: bug
 assignees: ""